Recognition statistics 2024

 In this section the BQ-Portal provides an overview of applications for professional recognition.
-Full equivalence is the most common outcome of the equivalence reviews in 2023.
+In 2024, the notice requiring a compensatory measure was the most common outcome in the recognition of foreign professional qualifications, closely followed by full equivalence.

-Since the Professional Qualifications Assessment Act (BQFG) came into force in April 2012, 327,921 applications for recognition for professions under federal law have been submitted.
-In 2023, 54,981 applications for recognition of the equivalence of a qualification acquired abroad were finally decided.
+Since the Professional Qualifications Assessment Act (BQFG) came into force in April 2012, a total of 383,253 applications for recognition of professions under federal law have been submitted.
+In 2024, 55,332 applications for recognition of the equivalence of a qualification acquired abroad were finally processed.
 The competent authorities first formally compare the differences between the curricula in the country of origin and in Germany.
 They also consider the individual professional experience demonstrated to be able to certify whether there are significant differences to a German qualification.

-In 2023, over 85 percent of new applications for degrees were submitted by applicants from a third country.
-This means that less than 15 percent were degrees from the EU, the EEA or Switzerland.
-The countries with the most applications were Turkey, the Philippines and Bosnia and Herzegovina.
-Most applications concerned healthcare professions, followed by electrical professions and cooks.
-A detailed analysis of the data on the Federal Recognition Act by the Federal Institute for Vocational Education and Training can be found at Anerkennung in Deutschland.
+In 2024, 87.6 per cent of new applications were submitted for qualifications that the applicants had obtained in a third country.
+This means that 12.4 per cent of qualifications were obtained in the EU, the EEA or Switzerland.
+The countries with the highest number of applications for recognition were Turkey, Tunisia and India.
+Most applications were for healthcare professions, followed by electrical professions and the profession of a cook.
+A detailed analysis of the data on the Federal Recognition Act by the Federal Institute for Vocational Education and Training can be found at Anerkennung in Deutschland

 The BQ-Portal provides an overview of applications for professional recognition by professions and countries.